Workers’ Compensation Insurance in Maine

 Who is required to have workers’ compensation insurance in Maine?

-Every business with employees in Maine is required to have workers’ compensation insurance.
+Every state has different requirements for workers’ compensation insurance.
+Businesses with employees in Maine are required to have workers’ compensation insurance.
 Even sole proprietors should consider buying coverage, as your health insurance provider might deny a claim for a work-related injury.

 The state's workers' compensation statute is quite strict.
 It requires virtually all public and private-sector employers to provide workers’ compensation insurance.
 The law defines employers as follows: “private employers, the state, counties, cities, towns, water districts, other quasi-public corporations, municipal school committees, and design professionals.”